-The lush landscapes of Rwanda and Uganda challenge all preconceptions of Africa as a dry and dusty continent, and offer visitors the chance to have a close encounter with Africa's largest primates.
+The lush landscapes of Rwanda and Uganda challenge all preconceptions of Africa as a dry and dusty continent, and famously offer visitors the chance to have a once-in-a-lifetime encounter with Africa's largest primates, the mountain gorilla.

 The Virunga Mountains that straddle the borders of Rwanda, Uganda and the Democratic Republic of Congo, are home to around 480 mountain gorillas, more than half of the world’s entire population.
 Rwanda, known as the 'Land of a Thousand Hills', is home to majestic volcanoes, numerous lakes, acres of dense rainforest and Kigali, its vibrant capital.
 In Volcanoes National Park, the Rwandan part of the Virungas, twelve gorilla groups are now habituated for gorilla safaris, more than anywhere else in the world.
 Similarly Uganda, famously home to the source of the Nile, abounds in dramatic mountain peaks, flooded calderas, and verdant vegetation.

 Beyond the gorilla-trekking in Uganda's Bwindi National Park, intrepid safari-goers will also enjoy chimpanzee tracking in Kibale Forest, and the savannah landscapes at Queen Elizabeth and Murchison Falls National Parks which offer more conventional safari habitats and diverse wildlife.
 Luxury accommodation in Rwanda and Uganda has never quite managed to rival that of neighbouring countries in East Africa but there have been some exciting new openings this year.
 We recommend the below lodges and camps based on their prime location, experienced management and the range of activities on offer.

 - Take in the spectacular views of the surrounding volcanoes knowing you're just a stone's throw from the gorilla tracking action at Bisate Lodge